 2.

-This sentence lacks a subject before the finite verb, making it look like a question; the fixed word order for declarative sentences is not followed.
+This sentence lacks a subject before the verb, making it look like a question; the fixed word order for declarative sentences is not followed.

 3.